eccentricdevotion/TARDIS/planets.md

   # Whether this world should be created and managed by TARDIS.
   # This must be enabled to load the world and requires a restart.
   enabled: false
+  # Whether the world should generate vanilla structures
+  generate_structures: true

   #### The following are exclusive to Skaro. ###
   # Whether all the water in the world is acid (and harms the player).